Children big foot racing on Long Bay Beach

 Horseback riding on the beach is very popular with all ages.
 There are several stables that offer horseback riding on the beach on Providenciales.
 Provo Ponies, the oldest and best-known stable in the Turks and Caicos, operates in the Long Bay region of Providenciales.

 Much of the typical ride takes place on the beach, and there’s the option to wade out into the amazing and shallow turquoise waters of the beautiful beach with your horse.
-Provo Ponies is very well-equipped for rides with kids, with gentle ponies and horses and knowledgeable and experienced guides.
+Provo Ponies is well-equipped for rides with kids, with gentle ponies and horses and knowledgeable and experienced guides.

 Aerial view of paddle boarders in the estuary at Mangrove Cay